OxfordCityCouncil/opendata/README.md

 [See an example](http://digital.oxford.gov.uk/hmo-simplified-register/)

 UPDATE: ODI are redeveloping Octopub which will allow all file types to be uploaded.
 Due to launch March 2018

+Staging version of the redeveloped tool is at https://octopub-staging.herokuapp.com